 That agreement – to which we, too, are party – is the cornerstone of the change ACIM begets in our daily living.

 Earlier this week, I found myself in a stressful situation.
 Someone was not where they said they would be, and when they finally arrived – late – they were preoccupied and unable to focus on me.

 Soon enough, little tendrils of anxiety were obvious.
 I could observe them.
 They were like weeds quickly scaling a stalk, tightening and climbing, threatening to overtake everything.
-Fear often comes very quickly but if you pay attention, you can perceive its movement.
+Fear often comes very quickly but if you give careful attention, you can perceive its movement.

 It was a challenging situation.
 Money was involved.
 My children were involved.
 A lot of thoughts ran around in my brain: I would never treat anybody like this.
 I’m paying for this, damn it!
 I have to stand up for my children.
 And so forth.

 But I did not say anything.
 I sat quietly and waited.
 I concentrated on witnessing what I felt and thought without surrendering to it, without allowing it to vent outward.
-I knew that if I talked it would not be from a place of love, but a place of hurt, a place of anger, and a place of fear.
+I knew that if I talked it would not be from a place of love, but a place of hurt and anger and fear.
 And we have choices now!
+That is one of the promises of A Course in Miracles.
+We can “choose again.”
 We can decide to try and remain peaceful despite external circumstances, despite our psychological distress.
 I chose silence because I have always appreciated the Dalai Lama’s observation that we are here to help others, and if we can’t help them, we can at least not hurt them.

 Even when we are roiling with negativity, we can still practice kindness.
 We don’t have to give in to the ego’s demand that we attack a brother or sister.
 Mohandas Gandhi said that it was not that he was incapable of anger but that he succeeded “on almost all occasions to keep my feelings under control.”